Dony-S-K/Random-Projects/README.md

 # Random-Projects
-Projects related to Data Science, Machine Learning and Python Programming for different applications
+Publishing the project materials that I have worked for my knowledge development.
+The project fields include Data Science, Machine Learning, Analytics, for Industrial Engineering and Management applications.